 Sean: Yeah, and honestly, I never set a weekly schedule for the artists that work with me.
 I feel like it’s unnecessary and can actually add a lot of pointless stress.
 I always do 2 – 4 week deadlines for any artist I work with.

-I operate on a rule that is very simple.
 “Everyone is human.”
+I operate on that very simple rule.
 What I mean by that is I make sure the deadline is realistic, but I also want to take into consideration that some things in life happen, and time is needed to make sure those things get sorted out.
 Now if that goes beyond four weeks, I start giving grace periods but expect more communication with the artist than usual.

 Brandon: I know that James and I have just set general checkpoints with flexibility.
 Neither of us are deeply concerned with meeting these checkpoints, as long as the final deadlines are met – and they are.
 The checkpoints are just for estimating.
 In Sean’s case, with artists you don’t know as well, 2-4 week deadlines seem like a better system – frequent deliverables but with the flexibility to help deal with unexpectedly difficult work, emergencies, and just life in general.